sjsrey/gisci16/proposal.md

 Environment and Urban systems,  International Regional Science Review, Professional Geographer, Region et Devloppement, and Spatial Demography.*

-**Daniel Arribas-Bel** is Lecturer in Geographic Data Science and member of the Geographic Data Science Lab at the University of Liverpool (UK).
+**Dani Arribas-Bel** is Lecturer in Geographic Data Science and member of the Geographic Data Science Lab at the University of Liverpool (UK).
 Previously, he held positions as Lecturer in Human Geography at the University of Birmingham, postdoctoral researcher at the Department of Spatial Economics at the VU University